Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Glueballs in Quark and Chromon Model: Chromoballs

 Of course this is a rough estimate which depends on many things.
-For example, the $gg$ glueballs and $ggg$ glueballs may have different color field strengths and different sizes, and thus may have different life-time.
+For example, the $g\bg$ glueballs and $ggg$ glueballs may have different color field strengths and different sizes, and thus may have different life-time.
 But we emphasize that the above estimate is the partial decay width we expect from the asymptotic freedom, in addition to the ``normal" hadronic decay width.
-This strongly implies that in general the glueballs (in particular excited ones) are expected to have very short lifetime, and become difficult to be observed.
-This could be another reason why it is not easy to identify the glueball states experimentally.
+This strongly implies that in general the glueballs (in particular excited ones) are expected to have very short lifetime.

 This instability has another important implication.
 It has been widely believed that ``the gluon condensation" plays important role in QCD dynamics \cite{shif}.
 However, the gluon pair annihilation shown in (\ref{gg}) strongly suggests that this gluon condensation should become unstable, and thus can not last.
 Moreover, QCD already has the monopole condensation.
 This makes the gluon condensation highly improbable.